scop/bash-completion/doc/configuration.md

 ### `BASH_COMPLETION_KNOWN_HOSTS_WITH_HOSTFILE`

-If set and not null (default), known hosts completion will complement hostnames from ssh's known_hosts files with hostnames taken from the file specified by the `HOSTFILE` shell variable (`compgen -A hostname`).
+If not set to null (default), known hosts completion will complement hostnames from ssh's known_hosts files with hostnames taken from the file specified by the `HOSTFILE` shell variable (`compgen -A hostname`).
 If null, known hosts completion will omit hostnames from `HOSTFILE`.
 Omitting